Explained: China emerging as breeding ground for new, mysterious diseases

 However, initial investigations point to the sale of live animals at the seafood market in Wuhan.

-Experts say that its possible up to 10,000 people in China alone to have been exposed to the virus, that caused previous outbreaks of SARS and MERS, killing hundreds of people in dozens of countries.
+Experts say that it is possible up to 10,000 people in China alone to have been exposed to the virus, that caused previous outbreaks of SARS and MERS, killing hundreds of people in dozens of countries.

 While, in case of SARS, bats were said to be reservoirs of the virus, which transmitted it to civets and then to humans.
 But, no clear answers were known.